Lynn Arnold: Leader of the Opposition (1993–1994)

-Following the election, Arnold served as Leader of the Opposition and Shadow Minister for Economic Development and Multicultural and Ethnic Affairs from 14 December 1993.
-On 11 May 1994 and 3 August 1994, a motion was moved in the Legislative Council to establish a Select Committee based on proposals from Arnold's September 1993 ministerial statement, but it was never voted on and lapsed after his retirement.
-Arnold resigned from politics on 20 September 1994, officially relinquishing his seat of Taylor on 21 September 1994.
+On 11 May and 3 August 1994, a motion was moved in the Legislative Council to establish a Select Committee based on proposals from Arnold's September 1993 ministerial statement, but it was never voted on and lapsed after his retirement.
+Arnold resigned from parliament on 20 September, officially relinquishing his seat of Taylor on 21 September.
 Rann succeeded him as Opposition Leader, and the subsequent by-election for Taylor was held the next day, with Trish White retaining the seat for Labor.